top of page

 Assembly Is Not Architecture

 Formats like OpenQASM are precise and necessary but incomplete.
+They describe:

 • Gates